Withdrawing from all courses or quitting:

 What is acceptable proof of attendance or participation in a class related activity?

 We will accept a letter on department letterhead from a professor, instructor or academic advisor noting the last date of a student's presence in class or involvement in a class related activity.
-Financial aid recipients receiving all E grades for a given semester are notified by mail of the deadline for submitting documentation of class attendance or participation for that particular term.
+The instructors of financial aid recipients receiving all E grades are asked by email to confirm the last date of class attendance or participation for that particular term within 30 days.
 Late certification is not accepted.

 Why single out students with all E grades?

 The Student Financial Aid Office is obligated by federal statute to handle aid for students with all E grades in this manner.
 Failure to do so would result in monetary fines to the University and jeopardize our continued participation in federally funded aid programs.
 The assumption behind this law is that a student receiving all E grades probably did not complete the semester, but rather left school without officially withdrawing.